vadimbelyaev/TbilisiCleanups/README.md

 #### Firebase

-The app is using Firebase for many purposes.
+The app is using Firebase for many purposes, including the cloud database, analytics, crash reporting and push notifications.

-However, the Firebase configuration is not included in the repository for security purposes.
+The Firebase configuration is not included in the repository for security purposes.

 The actual configuration for release builds gets copied into the sources folder in the CI pipeline.